s2005/zsh-history/README.md

-# Dev Container Features: DevOpsEnv
+# Dev Container Features: zsh-history

 > This repo provides a starting point and example for creating your own custom [dev container Features](https://containers.dev/implementors/features/), hosted for free on GitHub Container Registry.
 The example in this repository follows the [dev container Feature distribution specification](https://containers.dev/implementors/features-distribution/).